slicknode/slicknode/docs/docs/graphql-api/mutation-api.md

 - `$status` can be any of the statuses that are available as `ContentStatus` in your Slicknode project.
 - The statuses `DRAFT` and `PUBLISHED` are builtin and cannot be changed.
 - Newly created nodes are automatically assigned the `DRAFT` status.
-- When you change the status to `PUBLISHED`, the node is copied to the published storage and the status is in the preview storage is changed to `PUBLISHED` as well.
+- When you change the status to `PUBLISHED`, the node is copied to the published storage.
+- Changes that are applied via the update mutation are only applied to nodes in the preview storage.
-- After a content node is copied to the publishing storage, publishing a node to a new status will only be applied to the node in the draft storage.
-The published node will remain published and won't be affected by updates that are applied to the node.
-To apply changes to the node in the draft storage to the published storage, publish the node to the `PUBLISHED` status again.
+- Publishing a node to the `PUBLISHED` status will be applied to both the preview and the published storage.
+- Publishing a node to any other than the `PUBLISHED` status will only be applied to the preview storage.

 ### Unpublish